AriFordsham/GHCWiki/linear-types/implementation.md

 ### Core to core passes

 #### Rebuilding expressions in the optimiser

+This subsection is somewhat out of date because let-binders now have alias-like quality to be able to float out.
+However, everything here still apply for the case-of-case transformation.

 There are situations in the optimiser where lets more through cases when case of case is applied.